remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 </Tabs>

-#### 2. Create the CDK Stack
+#### 3. Create the CDK Stack
-This process will deploy the lambda function and any resources inside the stack.
+This command will deploy the Lambda function and any other resources in the stack.

 ```bash
 npx aws-cdk deploy \
   --outputs-file ./cdk-outputs.json
 ```

-#### 3. After deployment
+#### 4. After deployment

 ```bash
 npx aws-cdk deploy \